CharlieMc0/universal-token-launcher/backend-python/README.md

 - Whether the user is the deployer of the token
 - ZetaChain contract address
 - Token balances across all chains where the token is deployed
+- **Important**: The endpoint now ensures all tokens deployed by the user are included in the response, even if they have zero balance, preventing deployed tokens from being hidden

 ## Smart Contract Integration